Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial2DeployAgentHELM.md

 For deploying the metrics collection agent, we will leverage [HELM](https://kubernetes.io/blog/2016/10/helm-charts-making-it-simple-to-package-and-deploy-apps-on-kubernetes/).

-> HELM is strongly recommended.
-If you cannot use HELM see these alternate instructions to [deploy the agent manually](~/metrics/Prometheus/PromMDMDeployAgentManual.md)

 ## Install prometheus-collector chart in your cluster

 The prometheus-collector is the name of the agent pod (replica set) that will collect Prometheus metrics from your Kubernetes cluster.